Access & rescue verification – Combustible dust removal

 Outcome:

-Safe access and rescue arrangements were successfully established, allowing the dust removal works to be carried out in a controlled and compliant manner.
+Safe access and rescue methods were successfully established, allowing the combustible dust removal to be carried out in a controlled and compliant manner.

 The project was delivered without incident and without disruption to wider site operations.
-The client gained confidence that these confined spaces could now be accessed safely and managed to an appropriate standard moving forward.
+The client gained assurance that these confined spaces can now be accessed safely, and managed to an appropriate standard.

 Benefits: